Benjamin Shield, Ph.D.

 • Chronic constipation

-When urogenital disorders are present, the external evaluation and treatment of the kidneys, bladder, prostate, uterus, and ovaries may be beneficial.
-Of particular importance is the relationship of the urogenital viscera to their influence on the spine, pelvic floor, and lower extremities.
+When dealing with urogenital disorders, it’s important to consider the external evaluation and treatment of the kidneys, bladder, prostate, uterus, and ovaries.
+Understanding the relationship of the urogenital viscera to its influence on the spine, pelvic floor, and lower extremities is of particular importance, as it highlights the interconnectedness of the body.

 Some of the common urogenital symptoms that I evaluate and treat in my practice include: